gerardoglzb/FSMSimulator/README.md

 All of your process will be saved next time you enter.

 These functionalities will improve in the future.
+Bugs are constantly being fixed.

 <!-- CONTRIBUTING -->
 ## Contributing